 The Town owns a parcel of land, which it has leased to various cell phone providers in connection with the provision for wireless communications services.
-During the fiscal year ended September 30, 2013, there were six lease agreements; four of which require a five year commitment with 3 consecutive 5 year renewal options.
+During the fiscal year ended September 30, 2014, there were six lease agreements; four of which require a five year commitment with 3 consecutive 5 year renewal options.
 The remaining two agreements have annual commitments only.
-Annual rentals are approximately \$160,000 and as of September 30, 2013 the Town received rental income of approximately, \$221,000 of which approximately \$47,282 is unearned.
+In the current fiscal year, one of the cell phone providers did not renew its annual lease when it expired on November 1, 2013.
+For the remaining lease agreements, annual rentals are approximately \$124,000 and as of September 30, 2014 the Town received rental income of approximately \$129,000.
+In addition, various providers pay their rent in advance, these amounts totaling \$45,800 are recorded as unearned revenue at September 30, 2014.